seldon/scrapy/docs/topics/settings.rst

 that the code can use to pull configuration values from.
 The settings can be populated through different mechanisms, which are described below.

-The settings are also the mechanism for selecting the currently active Scrapy project (in case you have many).
+Settings is also the mechanism for selecting the currently active Scrapy project (in case you have many).

 For a list of available built-in settings see: :ref:`topics-settings-ref`.